-- 12. Plaintiff, , is a citizen of the United States of America, and is a citizen of the State of Tennessee. - 13.
-Plaintiff, was born on November 10, 1978. - 14.
-Plaintiff, \\\\\\, first began using Defendants' Products in or about 1985, and frequently used Defendants' Products at all relevant times, including up to the time of her diagnosis with and treatment for uterine cancer and uterine fibroids.
+12. Plaintiff, Description, is a citizen of the United States of America, and is a citizen of the State of Arizona.

+13. Plaintiff, , was born on October 5, 1978.

+14. Plaintiff, Determined and the second se

-- 15. Plaintiff used Defendants' Products by applying them to her scalp and/or by having a professional at a hair salon apply Defendants' Products, exactly as instructed by Defendants. - 16.
-Plaintiff would keep the Products on her hair for the time allotted in the instructions. - 17.
-There was never any indication, on the Products' packaging or otherwise, that this normal use could and would cause her to develop uterine cancer and uterine fibroids. - 18.
-As a result of using Defendants' Products, Plaintiff was caused to suffer from uterine cancer and uterine fibroids in or about December 2021 and was caused to sustain severe and permanent personal injuries, pain, suffering, and emotional distress. - 19.
-The injuries and damages sustained by Plaintiff were were caused by Defendants' Products.
+15. Plaintiff used a professional at a hair salon apply Defendants' Products, exactly as instructed by Defendants.

+16. Plaintiff would keep the Products on her hair for the time allotted in the instructions.

+17. There was never any indication, on the Products' packaging or otherwise, that this normal use could and would cause her to develop uterine fibroids requiring a partial hysterectomy.

+18. As a result of using Defendants' Products, Plaintiff was was caused to suffer from uterine fibroids requiring a partial hysterectomy in or about January 2021, and was caused to sustain severe and permanent personal injuries, pain, suffering, and emotional distress.

+19. The injuries and damages sustained by Plaintiff were caused by Defendants' Products.